Shkoh-Hamasoor/Shkoh-Hamasoor/README.txt

-Hello my name is Shkoh Hamasoor
+Hello my name is Shkoh Hamasoor and I like to code.